Sang Thong: Summary

-In order to test the his seven sons-in-law's mettle, he asks them to hunt a stag in the forest.
+In order to test his seven sons-in-law's mettle, he asks them to hunt a stag in the forest.
 The brothers-in-law ride to the forest, while Sang Thong takes off his disguise, shows his golden skin and attracts every stag to himself.
 Sang Thong's brothers-in-law see that the mysterious golden-skinned man has the wild animals all around him, and ask him to share some with them.
 Sang Thong agrees to let his brothers-in-law have some of the animals, in exchange for them cutting off a piece of their earlobes.
 Next, the king orders them to bring him a hundred fishes.
 The brothers-in-law go to catch the fishes for their king.
 Sang Thong, in his golden appearance, has summoned all the fishes from the river, and his brothers-in-law meet him and ask for some of his catch.
 Just like before, Sang Thong agrees to let them have the fishes, as long as they cut off a part of their noses.

 At the end, Indra challenges the Samon Kingdom.
 Prince Sangthong takes off his disguise, assumes his true form and defeats Indra at a game.
 The king of Samon acknowledges him as his son-in-law and gives him the kingdom.

 In an epilogue to the story, his real mother goes to the Samon Kingdom, now ruled by Sang Thong, and works as a cook.
 She inscribes their joint history in a gourd and the king recognizes his mother.